-Here's how to freeze pumpkin pie so that you can prepare it ahead of time or store your leftovers for later!
-This guide will show you all the dos and don'ts for storing this popular pie in the freezer.
-From storing to thawing, I'm going to cover everything you need to know for pumpkin pie perfection!
+Here's how to freeze pumpkin pie so that you can prepare it beforehand or store your leftovers for later!
+This guide will show you all the tips and tricks to know for storing this traditional holiday pie in the freezer.
+From make-ahead instructions to storing and freezing to thawing, I'm going to cover everything you need to know for pumpkin pie perfection!

-Whether you want to prepare a pumpkin pie and keep it for later, or you simply have some leftovers- these tips and tricks will show you how to keep it fresh!
-This tasty pie freezes great as long as you store it properly.
+Whether you want to prepare a pumpkin pie and keep it for later, or you have some leftovers- these tips and tricks will show you how to keep it fresh!
+This tasty pie freezes exceptionally well as long as you store it properly.

 This guide will walk you through the best way to prepare and store your pumpkin pie for freezing.
 Once thawed, it will be just as delicious as when you first made it!